CobyLsy/SaierLab-TableTools-Clone/compareTranscriptomeAssignments.md

 # Documentation for script : _compareTranscriptomeAssignments.py_

 ## Summary
 A program developed to aid in performing cross-transcriptome studies using the Transporter Classfication Database (TCDB).
 This program takes in multiple analysis files, previously processed by evaluateAlignments.py.
-It then creates a combined table that contains TCDB proteins and the most similar proteins (determined through the analysis) from each of the proteomes.
+It then creates a combined table that contains TCDB proteins and the most similar proteins (determined through the analysis) from each of the proteomes, along with relevant alignment statistics as calculated by evaluateAlignments.
+Currently, the ChEBI classifications we have used are fixed, as determined by manual analysis in the past, but we will improve this functionality in a future version of this script.

 ## Contributors